 Nightcliff Community Enterprises Limited (NCEL) Annual reports are the Financial reports of the company which operates the Nightcliff Community Bank branch of the Bendigo Bank as a franchise of Bendigo Bank.

-Reports for the past seven years are available here as PDF files, the 2020 Chair report is printed below for convenience.
+Reports for the past eight years are available here as PDF files, the 2021 Chair report is printed below for convenience.

 Some of the support projects undertaken by the four NT Community Banks are listed below.

 You can help develop more community support simply by using the services provided by your local Bendigo Bank Community branch.